All posts by lspady

 I II III IV V VI VII VIII IX X

 I just counted to ten can you believe it?!
 It doesn’t look like I did, because they are letters, but long ago that is how numbers looked liked.
-Number like that have a special name,
+Numbers like that have a special names-Roman Numerals.

-We don’t use Roman Numerals often, but you can find them on clocks, in books, and even at the super bowl each year.
-Superbowl
+3. We don’t use Roman Numerals often, but you can find them on clocks, in books, and even at the super bowl each year.
+Watch this video.
+The teacher give a sentence as a way of remembering the numbers.
+Pause the video and add that to your recording page.

 #20: Take Me Out to the Ball Game